ResoNight/GoldenWalnutFramework/README.md

 ## Unique Key
 This is just a unique key that you must assign, that stands for one walnut group.
 Make this as unique as possible to avoid conflicts with other mods.
-Using the `{{ModID}}` token is strongly advised (see [ModID in Content Patcher](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide/tokens.md#ModId))
+Using the `{{ModID}}` token is strongly advised (see [ModID in Content Patcher](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide/tokens.md#ModId)).

 ## Hint
 The Hint is what you will see when you right click the Parrot in the Island Hut on IslandEast.
 Using the [Language Token](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide/tokens.md#i18n) is strongly advised, even if you are not planning to add other languages.
 Using this token makes it possible for other people to add a translation for your mod.
-For simplicity, the rest of this Guide will not use this token.)
+For simplicity, the rest of this Guide will not use this token.
 The vanilla game writes the hints in a quite unique way, that you might want to follow.
 There are two ways how a Hint can be written.
-The first way, is, you just write the hint and no matter how many Walnuts under this hint are remaining, it will say the same thing.
+The first way is, you just write the hint and no matter how many Walnuts under this hint are remaining, it will say the same thing.
 But you can also let the Parrot say the amount of remaining walnuts by adding `{0}` somewhere in the hint.
 So for example, if there are 5 Walnuts in a group that you haven't collected yet, then this: